-- 1. Expand current SB 375 CEQA streamlining for specified infill projects to all infrastructure necessary to support that development. - Support funding sources for infrastructure related to infill projects that fall under the CEQA streamlining in SB 375. - 2-3.
+- 1. Expand current SB 375 CEQA streamlining for specified infill projects to all infrastructure necessary to support that development. - Support funding sources for infrastructure related to infill projects that fall under the CEQA streamlining in SB 375. - 3.
+CEQA Streamlining Infrastructure for Infill Housing.
+Support CEQA streamlining for infrastructure necessary to support infill development. - 2.4.
 Support guidelines for the Affordable Housing and Sustainable Communities grant program, and other programs funded with cap and trade auction proceeds, that ensure that counties are well-positioned to take advantage of these funding opportunities